CrazyCorn/brosis/readme.txt

-This is a project for gjd and lhn.:
+This is a project for gjd and lhn.